thomasht86/llm-overview/README.md

 ## Requirements

-If you want to run the notebooks.
-Youk will need an (Azure) OpenAI API key.
+If you want to run the notebooks, you will need an (Azure) OpenAI API key.
 Create your preferred virtual environment (`python 3.10`) with venv, conda, pipenv, etc. and install the requirements:

 ```bash